-Rating Summary of Factors for Rating Recommended Actions Actions Undertaken by Curaçao Institutional and other measures 26.
+Rat-ing Summary of Factors for Rating Recommended Actions Actions Undertaken by Curaçao Institutional and other measures 26.
 The FIU PC Provisions of Articles 4, 16 and 22 of the NORUT present a risk to the proper protection of information.
 Articles 4, 16 and 22 of the NORUT contain provisions that risk the interference in the operation of the FIU (MOT): Possibility of undue influence and interference by the Minister of Finance who can directly manage the FIU (MOT) database under the provisions of the NORUT (Articles 4 and 22).
 Current composition of the Guidance Committee for the FIU (MOT) could lead to undue influence or interference.
 (Article 16).
 Insufficient trends and typologies in the FIU (MOT's) annual reports.
-Effectiveness issues: Lack of sufficient human resources is limiting the FIU (MOT's) effectiveness.
-Systems and procedures in place result in a low level of UTRs being analysed.
-The approval process of the FIU (MOT) with regard to cases appears to be burdensome.
-Important limitation to indirect access to law enforcement database (requirement of a letter on a case by case basis). • • The Authorities should consider revising the composition and mandate of the Guidance Committee (Article 16 of the NORUT) to avoid any possibility of undue influence or interference.
+The Authorities should consider revising the composition and mandate of the Guidance Committee (Article 16 of the NORUT) to avoid any possibility of undue influence or interference.
 Article 22 of the NORUT should be revised in order to better protect the access to the database from individuals being the object of UTRs.
 The process of having most cases presented by an analyst to the Head of the FIU should be revised with consideration being given to using the process in exceptional circumstances.
 In addition, other officials than the Head of FIU (MOT) should have the authority to approve the disclosure of cases on a regular basis.
-The Curaçao Authorities should consider amending Articles 4, of the NORUT to remove provisions that could potentially lead to the risk of interference or undue interference.
-The annual report (or other reports) of the FIU (MOT) should include more information on ML and FT trends and typologies.
 This recommendation will be addressed in the revision of the NORUT.
-The draft revision of the NORUT is in administrative preparation in order to start with the official legislative process.
+The draft revision of the NORUT has been submitted by the Council of Ministers to the Advisory Council.
+Hereafter, the draft revision will be submitted to Parliament.
 This recommendation has been addressed in the revision of the NORUT.
-The draft revision of the NORUT is in administrative preparation in order to start with the official legislative process.
+The draft revision of the NORUT has been submitted by the Council of Ministers to the Advisory Council.
+Hereafter, the draft revision will be submitted to Parliament.
+Effectiveness issues: Lack of sufficient human resources is limiting the FIU (MOT's) effectiveness.
+Systems and procedures in place result in a low level of UTRs being analysed.
+The approval process of the FIU (MOT) with regard to cases appears to be burdensome.
+Important limitation to indirect access The Curaçao Authorities should consider amending Articles 4, of the NORUT to remove provisions that could potentially lead to the risk of interference or undue interference.
+The annual report (or other reports) of the FIU (MOT) should include more information on ML and FT trends and typologies.
 This recommendation has been addressed in the revision of the NORUT.
-The draft revision of the NORUT is in administrative preparation in order to start with the official legislative process.
+The draft revision of the NORUT has been submitted by the Council of Ministers to the Advisory Council.
+Hereafter, the draft revision will be submitted to Parliament.
+Important limitation to indirect access to law enforcement database (requirement of a letter on a case by case basis).